 Biceps – these muscles help with bending to flexing your elbow and helps lift the arm forward.
 The tendons work together with the posterior deltoid to help with the drawing motion.
 Keeping them working in top shape helps to do a bicep curl as an archery exercise.
 It helps strengthen the fibers.
 You can use the same exercise to help with the triceps.

-Back Tension Group – these tendons are essential for your archery movement and help bowhunters remain steady with their bow at full draw.
+Back Tension Group – these tendons are essential for your archery movement and help bowhunters maintain a steady stance with their bow at full draw.
 The Rhomboids create pressure to work to pull your shoulder blades towards your spine.
 The Levator Scapulae also helps tighten the shoulder blade inwards/upwards and is found on each side and around your neck.
 The Trapezius muscle is made up of three sections that look like ropes.
 To exercise these muscle groups, you can do strength training by doing the rowing exercise.
 You can do this standing or seated.

 Deltoids – these triangular-shaped tendons are in the (anterior deltoid) shoulder and helps with arm rotation.
 The tendons help with extending your drawing arm to pull the bow to a full draw.
 You can do lateral/backward shoulder lifts/pulls and forward shoulder elevations.

 Latissimus Dorsi – the lats are your large back muscles and helps pull your arms to the side and extend backward while rotating inward.
 These muscles help with the bow draw and help with stability.
 To strengthen these tissues, you can do the lat pull-down exercises.
+These exercises will also improve arm strength for archery.

 Other Muscle Groups